Search

 We are strong advocates of BNM’s Value-Based Intermediation (VBI), which aims to deliver the intended outcomes of Shariah through practices, conduct and offerings that generate positive and sustainable value for the economy, community and environment, and that are consistent with the commitment to delivering sustainable returns and long-term value for shareholders.

 We recognise that the global banking industry is continuously evolving, with increasing pressure and expectations from society.
-Materiality assessment is one of our key approaches to identifying the critical economic, environmental and social matters for our organisation, and the outcome informs our sustainability strategy and supports our ambition to become an ASEAN sustainability leader.
+Materiality assessment is one of our key approaches to identifying the critical economic, environmental and social matters for our organisation, based on input from our stakeholders.
+We apply the concept of double materiality in our approach, considering both the potential impact of our activities on the environment and society, and how environmental and societal matters may, in turn, impact our business.
 Visit our Materiality Methodology page to learn more.

 Based on the outcome of our materiality assessment, we prioritised 13 material topics that represent CIMB’s most significant impacts on the economy, environment and society — and the most significant impacts these areas have on CIMB.